AgeOfMarcus/repl-dm-chrome/ideas.md

 * notifications come up too many times for each msg and clicking back makes it come back idk why

 * fix all the bugs with read lmao

+* duplicate messages

+* notification sound plays even if youre on chat